olajs/modx/README.md

 For example：

 - `Comp1` and `Comp2` share states
-- `selector` function used to prevent useless rerender
+- `selector` function used to prevent useless re-render

 ```typescript jsx
 import React from 'react';